-The English Department aims to arrange one theatre trip for each year group; however, this depends on the availability of appropriate plays and on the demands of the School calendar.
-Occasionally, theatre companies, cultural artists and authors are invited to give workshops at the School.
+The English Department aims to arrange one theatre trip for each year group; however, this depends on the availability of appropriate plays and on the demands of the school calendar.
+Occasionally, theatre companies, cultural artists and authors are invited to give workshops in school.